 Can vacuuming eliminate bed bugs entirely?

 Unfortunately, no. While vacuuming can dramatically reduce the number of bed bugs, it cannot completely eliminate them.
 This is because vacuums cannot always reach all the hidden cracks and crevices where these elusive insects and their eggs hide.
+The table below explains why vacuuming has limitations and how it can be supplemented with other methods for effective bed bug control:

 How effective is vacuuming in managing bed bug infestations?